Shurugwi Rural Areas

 Shurugwi Rural Areas, also known as Shurugwi District, is a rural area around Shurugwi, Zimbabwe, mainly to the east, beginning 20 km from the town centre.
 The area between the town and the rural areas was mainly occupied by white commercial farmers.
 It is thought that at one time, these farms were owned by three families who were all related.
 The total area of these farms is approximately 60 km x 40 km similar to an area that was occupied by more than 4,000 African families.
 Most of the black families are subsistence farmers.
 Maize is generally grown by the majority.

 Education

 Primary schools

 There are a number of primary schools in Shurugwi Rural.
 Most of them, like Vungwi Primary School, were built as far back as 1905.
-The list includes: Banga, Bokai, Chekenyu, Dhlemiti, Chikato, Dombwe, Hanke, Makonde (St Monica), Makotore, Matamba, Mavedzenge (St Peter), Mhangami (St Pius), Ndaora (St Paul), Nhema (St Francis), Pakame, Rusike Shamba, Tumba, Vungwi, Gundura, Banga, Wida, Sibolise, Charles Wreath and Zvishazha.Zvamatenga, Dhlodhlo, New Gato, Old Gato, Jongwe, Gamwa.
+The list includes: Banga, Bokai, Chekenyu, Dhlemiti, Chikato, Dombwe, Hanke, Makonde (St Monica), Makotore, Matamba, Mavedzenge (St Peter), Mhangami (St Pius), Ndaora (St Paul), Nhema (St Francis), Pakame, Rusike Shamba, Tumba, Vungwi, Gundura,Wida, Sibolise, Charles Wreath,Zvishazha,Zvamatenga, Dhlodhlo, New Gato, Old Gato, Jongwe, Gamwa.

 Secondary schools

-There are a number of secondary schools in Shurugwi Rural, most notably Sibolise Secondary School, Mupangai Secondary School, Chivakanenyanga Secondary School, Batanai Secondary School, Rusungunuko Secondary School, Dombotombo Secondary School, Chironde-Kwagweya Secondary School, and Bokai Secondary School.
+There are a number of secondary schools in Shurugwi Rural, most notably Sibolise Secondary School, Mupangai Secondary School,Gato secondary school,Gamwa secondary school,Chivakanenyanga Secondary School, Batanai Secondary School, Rusungunuko Secondary School, Dombotombo Secondary School, Chironde-Kwagweya Secondary School, and Bokai Secondary School.
 The academic results from year to year are poor, which is generally blamed on the teachers.